OUR SCHEDULE FOR 2022

 Potable water for drinking is unlimited.
 Alcoholic and non-alcoholic beverages can be purchased onboard (beer, wine, rum, juices and sodas).

 Every sailtrip includes a bone fire BBQ on the beach starting at sunset time.

-Here is a few testimonials from our previous guests, it gives you an idea about what they liked most during their trip with us !
+Check out a few testimonials from our previous guests so you can have an idea of what they liked the most during their sailtrip with us!